 When I was younger one year, I figured I’d save myself some money because I needed to get NEW summer tires but my winter tires were relatively new, so I decided to stay on the winter tires all summer, for my troubles I ended up with:

 - Badly worn snow tires (that had 1 season left in them after that summer, and they didn’t really do that well that 1 season either)

 - A noisy car all summer (snow tires on clear pavement are noisier)

-Time to take off the snow tires and see if you can save some money on the $1.20 a liter gasoline here in Ottawa.
+Time to take off the snow tires and see if you can save some money on the ever increasing price of gasoline here in Ottawa.

 You can drive your winter tires all summer, however, next winter they will no longer be effective.
 You can run your all weather tires all year, but that means you are never really using the right tire, are you?